S D Tucker. False Economies; The Strangest, Least Successful and Most Audacious Financial Follies, Plans and Crazes of All Time. Amberley, 2017.

 This involved the Magic Purse, which he called ‘Prior Choice Economics’.
 Under Green’s system all the money you earned in your lifetime would just keep adding up in your bank account, no matter how much you spent from day to day.
 At the end of every month, you would have not only the money you earned that month, but also all the money you had ever previously earned, plus all the things you had bought with this magic money!
 Green’s Space Brothers explained this would be done by means of an enormously complicated, bureaucratic accounting system, and something which in retrospect looked remarkably like the QVC shopping channel.

 At least with getting one prediction more or less on the mark, Green [right] satisfied the ‘stopped clock’ theory, something which few of the other people in this book managed.
-One such was the poet and friend of Mussolini, Ezra Pound.
-Influenced by the sight of workmen in the US Mint literally shovelling thousands of silver dollars into counting machines.
+One such was the poet and friend of Mussolini, Ezra Pound, who was influenced by the sight of workmen in the US Mint literally shovelling thousands of silver dollars into counting machines.
 Pound’s father worked as an assayist in the Mint, and it seems that in the nineteenth century it was perfectly acceptable to take your kids into the secure vaults of the US Treasury for a little treat.

 Gold and silver had no real value, according to Pound, but was simply hoarded in vast amounts by plutocrats, rather than circulating and allowing a fairer distribution of goods.
 What was needed was what he called ‘vegetable money’ - money which would rot away if not used.
 Pound rather hoped that rich people would use their rotting vegetable money to buy things of more permanent value, like works of art and, er, poetry.
 Inevitably for Pound, as for many others in this book, the one thing which prevented this Utopian scheme from becoming reality was the International Jewish Conspiracy.